 After such (unnecessary) replacement is two possible scenarios:…

-Many people are opposing – it’s not possible, that authorized dealer of BMW AG can not detect defects for engine, manufactured by BMW AG!
+Many people are opposing – it’s not possible, that authorized dealer of BMW AG can not detect defects for the engine, manufactured by BMW AG!

 One of the more common problems – air suction of the intake manifold.
 Although the problem is very common, it’s manifestations are different and sometimes they are “hiding”.

-In this entry – diagnostic options, available with ISTA D. ISTA D is the main tool of dealer’s service center.
-Special attention will be paid to compare possibilities of ISTA D with INPA.
+In this entry – diagnostic options, available with ISTA D. ISTA D is the main tool of the dealer’s service center.
+Special attention will be paid to compare the possibilities of ISTA D with INPA.

 Checking error message memory, very often you will find error messages regarding fuel trim of bank No.1, CO catalytic converters of bank No.1 and/or trim of Lambda probes…

-If the performance of any injector is inappropriate in case of warm engine, it could be easily identifiable, using INPA.
+If the performance of any injector is inappropriate in the case of a warm engine, it could be easily identifiable, using INPA.
 For example, using data of cylinder efficiency (../F5/Shift+F6/F3), the amount of correction applied to each cylinder (../F5/Shift+F6/F1), etc.

-When the weather gets cold, more and more often problems with the performance of cold engine arise.
+When the weather gets cold, more and more often problems with the performance of a cold engine arise.
 What to do, if the situation turned out to be more complicated.

-Replacement of ignition coils for direct injection engines is very usual operation.
+Replacement of ignition coils for direct injection engines is a very usual operation.
 It goes without saying – as refilling the window washer fluid.
 The engine is shaking again?
 Let’s change ignition coils – and done!

 In my work, I stick to the principle, that the replacement of the component should be reasonable.
 Accordingly – before performing the replacement, it has to be checked, that the current element/knot is damaged.

-Unfortunately the understanding, how exactly this knot works – most often it’s limited with “leveling the pressures”, which is not true.
-Read more..
+Unfortunately, the understanding, how exactly this knot works – most often it’s limited with “leveling the pressures”, which is not true.
+Read more…

 For N43/N53 engines, the crankcase ventilation valve is part of the valve cover, which means – in case of the damaged membrane, the valve cover has to be replaced.
-Price of this spare part is EUR 400 ..
+The price of this spare part is EUR 400 ..
 450. Accordingly, the question “is it possible to replace only the membrane” is very logical.

 Has BMW AG developed correct test procedures?
 Has the N43/N53 series engines learned something?

 Possibly, the mileage of the car is the most important parameter, to which the buyer pays attention when he fas found the preferred car.
 Below we will compare three different cars, with a different history.
 Let’s see, how much does the mileage means.

 Very simple task – as relaxation.
 Not only users of BMW E60, but also owners of other BMW models are complaining, that the windshield washing is not OK.